 8. Teach your children to examine beliefs, even their own, honestly and humbly.
 Being open minded when working with different beliefs is important.
 We don’t know everything and sometimes we need to adjust our views.
 Stubbornness and arrogance about our beliefs can keep us from making needed corrections.

 9. Give your children practice defending their faith.
 Maybe it’s the teacher in me, but I wanted to test my children and give them hands on practice defending their faith.
-When they were small, I invented a role-playing activity that we did many times through the years.
+One way I did this was with a role-playing activity.
+We did it many times through the years.
+My husband and I have also done this activity together for similar reasons, and we still do it whenever needed.
 Here’s how it worked.
 I engaged them in conversations while pretending to be a person who held beliefs contrary to biblical Christianity.
 Sometimes I was an atheist.
-Other times I was a Jehovah Witness, Mormon, Muslim, humanist, evolutionist, etc. I tailored my questions about the Bible or Christianity to their knowledge level and pushed a little passed it.
+Other times I was a Jehovah’s Witness, Mormon, Muslim, humanist, evolutionist, etc. I tailored my questions about the Bible or Christianity to their knowledge level and pushed a little passed it.
 I wanted them to grow in confidence as they practiced giving good answers and sometimes feel what it was like to not have an answer.
 Of course, I would finish by providing any answers they didn’t have.

 If you would like to try this, pick something you know well and know your children have a decent grasp of.
 Perhaps you could be a person who believes that doing good works is the way to eternal life.
 Stay in character, state your case, ask questions, and see if they supply the correct Scriptures.
 To help them grow in another way, occasionally intentionally use logical fallacies or make other mistakes; so they can learn how to spot them and answer them.
 In different conversations, alter how open or resistant you are to persuasion.
 Help them when needed and make sure they clearly know when you are playing and when you have stopped.
 Remind them that we may plant, but God causes the growth.
 This role-playing is a good activity for Christians of all ages.
 A few years ago I had the idea that this would be a good class for the women ministry group at church, actually bringing in ex-Jehovah Witnesses etc. for them to converse with.
 I talked to friends who were willing to come in and pretend to still be Jehovah Witnesses.
 What a class that would be!
 Lord willing, if my health improves, I could set it up someday.
 Maybe some ladies reading this could set it up in their churches.